reflex-app/reflex/.github/actions/action-electron-builder/README.md

         API_KEY_ISSUER_ID: ${{ secrets.api_key_issuer_id }}
     ```

-## Example

-For an example of the action used in production (including app notarization and publishing to Snapcraft), see [Mini Diary](https://github.com/samuelmeuli/mini-diary).

 ## Development

 Suggestions and contributions are always welcome!
 Please discuss larger changes via issue before submitting a pull request.